wware/mrsl/README.md

 validating the paper's conclusion, particularly if new data appears that wasn't available at the time of publication.

+> You could think of this as doing a set of unit tests against a hypothesis.
+  You re-run the unit tests when conditions change, e.g. when new experimental data becomes available.

 Using Turtle and RDF is one useful form of knowledge representation but certainly not the only one.
 Numerical data can be collected in a lab and can be manipulated with arithmetic and statistical methods.
 In computer